joe-p/Claimable-ASA-PoC/ARC-XXXX-draft.md

 The application is used to ensure the creator is payed upon ASA claiming.
 A stateful application must be used to get the creator of the ASA.
 The application logic is broken down into multiple sections.

-##### init
+##### init_scratch

-Initializes scartch variables and ensures the app arrays are properly populated.
+Initializes scartch variables

-##### handle_close
-Logic that is ran when the claimable account needs to close it's algo balance to pay the ASA creator 0.2 ALGO.

-##### handle_pay
-Logic that is ran when the climaable account can pay the ASA creator 0.2 ALGO

 ##### main
 Automatically approves app creation and rejects any OnComplete other than NoOp.
 Contains conditional logic to handle whether the claimable account should be closed or a regular payment should be made.
+Verifies the payment is being made to the ASA creator.

 ### Implementation